chris-odell-focs/Block_Editor_Customiser/README.md

  *  The 'Excerpt Panel' on the settings sidebar [use feature name 'excerpt_panel']
  *  The 'Discussion Panel' on the settings sidebar [use feature name 'discussion_panel']
  *  The 'Permalink Panel' on the settings sidebar [use feature name 'permalink_panel']
+ *  The 'Top Toolbar' option can be toggled on/off [use feature name 'top_toolbar']
+ *  The 'Spotlight Mode' can be toggled on/off [use feature name 'spotlight_mode']
+ *  The 'Fullscreen mode' can be toggled on/off  [use feature name 'fullscreen']
+ *  The 'Show more tools and options' button can be turned off [use feature name 'edit_post_more_menu']

 ### Examples